ccmbioinfo/crg2/README.md

     > install.packages("doSNOW")
     ```
 ## Running the pipeline
 1. Make a folder in a directory with sufficient space.
-Copy over the template files samples.tsv, units.tsv, config_hpf.yaml, pbs_profile/pbs_config.yaml.
+Copy over the template files samples.tsv, units.tsv, config_hpf.yaml, crg2/dnaseq_cluster.pbs, pbs_profile/pbs_config.yaml .
-You may need to re-copy config_hpf.yaml and pbs_config.yaml if the files were recently updated in repo from previous crg2 runs.
+You may need to re-copy config_hpf.yaml and pbs_config.yaml if the files were recently updated in the repo from previous crg2 runs.
 Note that 'pbs_config.yaml' is for submitting each rule as cluster jobs, so ignore this if not running on cluster.
 ```
 mkdir NA12878
 cp crg2/samples.tsv crg2/units.tsv crg2/config_hpf.yaml crg2/dnaseq_cluster.pbs crg2/pbs_profile/pbs_config.yaml NA12878
+cd NA12878
 ```

 2. Set up pipeline run
   * Reconfigure 'samples.tsv', 'units.tsv' to reflect sample names and input files.
+  * If you are using cram files as input, make sure that you are specifying the correct cram references in 'config_hpf.yaml'- `old_cram_ref` refers to the original reference the cram was aligned to, and `new_cram_ref` refers to the new reference used to convert the cram to fastq.
+You can get the `old_cram_ref` from the cram file header by running `samtools view -H file_name.cram`.
+If there are multiple fastqs per read end, these must be comma-delimited within the units.tsv file.
   * Modify 'dnaseq_cluster.pbs' to reflect `configfile` location (working directory path, in this case NA12878).
   * Modify 'config_hpf.yaml':
     * change `project` to refer to the family ID (here, NA12878).
     * set `pipeline` to `wes`, `wgs` or `annot` for exome sequences, whole genome sequences, or to simply annotate a VCF respectively.
-    * inclusion of a panel bed file (`panel`) or hpofile (`hpo`) will generate 2 SNV reports with all variants falling within these regions, one which includes variants in flanking regions as specificied by `flank`.
+    * inclusion of a panel bed file (`panel`) or hpofile (`hpo`) will generate 2 SNV reports with all variants falling within these regions, one which includes variants in flanking regions as specified by `flank`.
-    * inclusion of a `ped` file with parents and a proband/probands will allow generation of a genome-wide de novo report if `pipeline` is `wgs`.
+    * inclusion of a `ped` file with parents and a proband(s) will allow generation of a genome-wide de novo report if `pipeline` is `wgs`.
     * `minio` refers to the path of the file system mount that backs MinIO in the CHEO HPC4Health tenancy.
-    * If you using cram files as input, make sure that you are specifying the correct cram references - old_cram_ref refers to the original reference the cram was aligned to, and new_cram_ref refers to the new reference used to convert the cram to fastq.
-You can get the old_cram_ref from the cram file header by running samtools view -H file_name.cram.
-If there are multiple fastqs per read end, these must be comma-delimited within the units.tsv file.
+Exome reports (and coverage reports, if duplication percentage is >20%) will be copied to this path if specified.

 samples.tsv
 ```